You are viewing a story from harrypotterfanfiction.com

 ‘Nope, just the two of them.
 Now if you’re finished with your interrogation, then I would actually like to get changed,’ I said, closing the door in her face, glad to be finally escaping the endless questioning.

 At least that was what I had thought.
-Everyone that I met or passed in the corridors seemed to ask questions or make comments about the party and I was getting pretty fed up of people making jokes about me getting pissed and passing out and also people making comments about me and Cormac, with many people assuming that Cormac and I were together.
+Everyone that I met or passed in the corridors seemed to ask questions or make comments about the party and I was getting increasingly fed up of people making jokes about me getting pissed and passing out and also people making comments about me and Cormac, with many people assuming that Cormac and I were together.

 As a result, I was spending less and less time in the common room and the great hall, which actually worked out pretty well for me, for two reasons.
 Firstly it meant I was able to fully concentrate on my homework; which was good as there was lots of it.
 Every class we had, meant more reading and more ten foot long essays, due in only a few days later.
 I had to say that I was actually enjoying the work.
 I know, ever the bookworm.
-It gave me a challenge and gave me something to think about.
+But it gave me a challenge and gave me something to think about.
 It kept me busy and focused and for that I was grateful.

 The second reason that I was glad to be avoiding the great hall was a more awkward one.
 If I had hoped that Cormac would give up after one day, I was sorely mistaken.
 It had now been five days since the party and he was getting even more persistent in his attempts to talk to me.
 It was beginning to feel like everywhere I went, there he would be.
 He was always in the common room, the library, the great hall, the corridors and outside my classes.